Startup Strategy Council: Open Source Multi-Agent AI for Strategic Decisions

 npm run dev

 # Visit http://localhost:3000Once running, you can describe your decision, define 2-4 options with costs and timelines, and let the council analyse and debate.
-The system stores your company context (financials, goals, constraints) so subsequent decisions benefit from accumulated knowledge.
+The system stores your company context so subsequent decisions benefit from accumulated knowledge.

 04.Practical Use Cases

-Startup Strategy Council works best for decisions with multiple viable options and significant trade-offs.
-Here are the scenarios where it adds the most value:
+Startup Strategy Council works best for decisions with multiple viable options and significant trade-offs:

 Pricing Strategy